 The addition of 7-22 campsites under Alternative 3 would result in an increase of up to an estimated 90 campers during peak periods (i.e., July) (see Table 3.1-9).
 The addition of 14 parking spaces would result in the addition of up to an estimated 190-day use visitors during peak periods.
 Addition of an estimated total of approximately 280 visitors per day to the project area during the peak periods would be an increase of 5 percent over the existing average number of visitors per day based on visitation estimates on an average peak day during July and August (see Tables 3.1-7 and 3.1-9).
 As discussed for Alternative 1, above, the new multi-use path along the highway would not be a new access point for additional residents or other visitors but would instead formalize access points to the project area for bicyclists and pedestrians.
-With relocation of the lodging units away from the beach, the beach area would be slightly expanded.
-The day-use areas would also be expanded.
+The day-use areas would be expanded.
 These expanded areas would provide more space for additional visitors that would alleviate an increase in crowding on peak days.
 As shown in Table 3.1-8, under Alternative 3, the density of visitors in the day-use and beach areas would reduce compared to existing conditions and the No Action Alternative.
 Thus, there would not be an adverse impact on the quality of recreation experience in the project area associated with crowding.